JackZheng10/SwampHacks2020_SnapScan/README.md

 ----------------------------------------------------------

 ## What it does
 SnapScan is a mobile app that allows users to track their expenses in a variety of categories including Groceries, Restaurants, Clothing, Entertainment, and Miscellaneous.
-As opposed to other budgeting apps that either don't provide detailed analyses or require strenuous entering of data, SnapScan allows users to take a picture of their receipts, extract information regarding all the purchases, and generate thorough analyses that show you exactly where you need to cut down on spending
+As opposed to other budgeting apps that either don't provide detailed analyses or require strenuous entering of data, SnapScan allows users to take a picture of their receipts, extract information regarding all the purchases, and generate thorough analyses that show you exactly where you need to cut down on spending.
+Tax is included in the final price but excluded from tracking.

 ----------------------------------------------------------